-Waivers are only given for specific purposes, which are described in Miami 21 here in detail (jump to article 22.214.171.124).
+Waivers are only given for specific purposes, which are described in Miami 21 in detail (article 126.96.36.199).
 The specific parameters of each Waiver are further described in the articles in which each Waiver appears in the Code.

 We strongly encourage you to review these parameters so that you do not apply for a Waiver that is unnecessary or not applicable.

 You will need the following documents in order to complete your Waiver application.
-View check list here(PDF, 198KB).
+View check list here(PDF, 184KB).
+NOTE: Documents marked 'signed and sealed' must follow this digital process.

-- A detailed Letter of Intent (statement describing the intent of the proposed work, including specific details as to the nature and/or proposed use).
+- A detailed Letter of Intent signed by owner or owner's representative.
+This is a statement describing the intent of the proposed work, including specific details as to the nature and/or proposed use.
 Statement should specify if you're planning new construction on vacant land or if demolition is required, size of proposed structure, all proposed uses, location and type of improvements or repairs to existing property.
 Please provide as much detail as possible.
+NOTE: For Demolition Waivers the letter of intent is required to be notarized.

-- Boundary Survey from surveyor, which must be no more than one-year old.
-(NOTE: The Base Building Line will eventually need to be marked by Public Works on your survey.
-We suggest you do this now, prior to submission, to avoid delays).
+- Boundary Survey from surveyor, which must be signed and sealed within one year of application date.
+(NOTE: The Base Building Line will eventually need to be marked by Public Works on your survey).

 - Authorization to act (if you are not the property owner).
 This will not be required at time of submission, but at a later step.
 We suggest you have this ready.

-- Latest microfilm records of the property (other than in the case of new construction).
+- Latest microfilm records of the property (renovations and/or additions), unless this is new construction.
 TIP: select full permit history when you do this search.
+This is optional now, but may be required later.

-- Landscape & irrigation plans (signed by landscape architect with their seal on each page).
+- Landscape & irrigation plans (signed & sealed by landscape architect with their seal on each page): Required only for new construction waiver.

 - Vegetation survey signed & sealed within one year of the application date.